Who can see review analytics?

 Analytics for multiple-choice answers

 If you run review processes based on multiple-choice questions, you can find data on the answers to these questions in the 'Multiple-Choice' tab.
 You will see the answers listed and next to that, the number of participants that chose each answer.
-For each answer, you can also see the individual names of the participants that chose the answer, unless anonymized.
+For each answer, you will always see the image of the Reviewee(s) who received this answer next to it.

-For example, you may want to analyze active/ past review cycles to understand which skills are being selected across the company and build training processes based on this.
+For example, you may want to analyze active/ past review cycles to understand which competencies are being selected across the company and build training processes based on this.